patrikx3/binary-search-closest/README.md

 [//]: #@corifeus-header:end

-Before you want to find the closest value in an array of objects or an array by values, it is important, so that you sort your array by the searching
+Before you want to find the closest value in an array of objects or an array by values, it is important, so that you sort your array by the searching.

+If you have a big array, you can use a worker thread as in the code is on the bottom (4 ways to do it / same as in the event loop, but without blocking.)

 # Installation